 sudo powerstat -d 0

-However, as said before, by default it requires a 98% of CPU idle value for accepting that your system is an idle state.
+However, as said before, by default it requires a 98% of CPU idle value for accepting that your system is in an idle state.
 But, if your PC usually has a slightly higher CPU idle value (due to some heavy system services for instance), then you can manually bypass the default idle value with the “-i” argument, to get the power usage of your PC’s actual idle value.